MahmudShuvo/CSE442/Submission 4/Readme.md

-We also correctly have uploaded slide.PPT here.
+We also correctly have uploaded slide.PPT, datasets.pdf here.